 A visit to the temple of Poseidon makes a cool half-day trip from Athens and also gives you the opportunity to see the stunning coastline.
 I visited the temple a few weeks ago and it’s quite easy to get there independently.
-And especially with the tips below, your visit by bus to the temple of Poseidon should go nice and smooth!
+And especially with the tips below, your visit by public bus to the temple of Poseidon from Athens should go nice and smooth!

-Where to take the bus in Athens?
+Where to take the bus in Athens to Cape Sounion?

 It’s probably easiest to take the bus at the main bus station ‘Mavromateon’.
 This is what I did: I walked from the Omonia metro station, passed the famous National Archeological Museum and you’re there.
-Ask around for the bus to Cape Sounion and you will be pointed to the right stop.
+Ask around for the bus to Cape Sounion/Temple of Poseidon and you will be pointed to the right stop.
 Make sure to double-check this.
 It’s marked with a Sounion sign plate and it’s located in front of a busy traffic road.

-Note: In my case the bus left from the left next to the official Sounion stop, so keep an eye on all busses.
+Note: In my case, the bus left from the left next to the official Sounion stop, so keep an eye on all busses.

 Note: The bus also passes by a few other central points in Athens (such as the Acropolis station and Syntagma Sq.).
 Ask your hotel/hostel if the bus stops nearby and at which times.